Updated January 20, 2020

 - Used in a quality way, screens can actually be used to promote babies’ cognitive and social development.
 Quality means being involved in your child’s use of screen, watching and talking about what he is seeing or doing.

 - Tablets and smartphones are also tools for your child to communicate.
 Skyping or Facetiming with friends or relatives is a great use of screens.
+Indeed, video chatting has benefits for kids, even those younger than 2, as it helps forge emotional relationships and communication with long-distance family members.
 For teens, communicating via the screen to form online relationships is an important part of developing as an adolescent.

 - For more details on the benefits of playing educational apps for babies and toddlers, click here.